 Arctic Wolf monitors the Roper Pump AWS environment that includes Amazon EC2 instances and S3 storage buckets.
-Telemetry from those AWS services goes into the Arctic Wolf SOC-as-a-service where Arctic Wolf’s Concierge Security™ Team ensures everything is properly configured, locked down, and monitored on an ongoing basis.
+Telemetry from those AWS services is managed by the Arctic Wolf Concierge Security® Team who ensures everything is properly configured, locked down, and monitored on an ongoing basis.

 Roper Pump has progressively increased the number of log sources that Arctic Wolf MDR ingests.
 “We’ve started directing more and more log sources to Arctic Wolf,” Partin said.
 “An approach that ingests log sources at no additional cost helps deliver better security.”

 Arctic Wolf also monitors administrative accounts and provides visibility into previously unwatched activity.
 “That visibility provides us with confidence that we are maintaining appropriate security,” Partin said.